lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 ---
 layout: post
-title:  The concept of definition in mathematics and computational logic
+title:  "The concept of definition: in mathematics, and in computational logic"
 usemathjax: true
 tags: [MJC Gordon, HOL system, Isabelle, philosophy, Imre Lakatos]
 ---
-Definitions are ubiquitous in mathematics, but we don't tend to think about the concept of definition until one gets us into trouble.
+Definitions are ubiquitous in mathematics, but we don't tend to think about them until one gets us into trouble.
-For example, Kevin Buzzard has [recently written](https://arxiv.org/pdf/2405.10387) about defining something to be the *canonical* such-and-such, when the word canonical turns out to be ambiguous or meaningless.
+For example, Kevin Buzzard has [recently written](https://arxiv.org/pdf/2405.10387) about mathematicians who define something to be the *canonical* such-and-such, when "canonical" turns out to be ambiguous or meaningless.
 When using a proof assistant, definitions also raise practical issues.
 In some situations, complicated definitions can impact performance.
-More embarrassingly, a formal proof that *all widgets are stable* isn't good for much if it turns out that there are no widgets or that everything is stable: it's essential to check that your definitions are right at the start of a big proof.
+More embarrassingly, a formal proof that *all widgets are stable* isn't good for much if it turns out that there are no widgets or that everything is stable: it's essential to check that your definitions are correct at the start of a big proof.
 There was even a case, years ago, where a particularly fiendish definition could allow an Isabelle user to prove 1=0.
 (We will take a look at this below.)